Fahersto/Enterprise/README.md

   OS-level logging.

 ## Current State of Development
-The project is still pretty barebones, but it is now on a solid foundation and is just about ready for higher systems like graphics and audio.
-What I'm calling the "Foundation" systems (`Time`, `Events`, and `File`) are all useable MVP's.
+The engine is still pretty barebones, but it is now on a solid foundation and is ready for higher systems like `Graphics` and `Audio`.
+What I'm calling the "Foundation" systems (`Time`, `Events`, and `File`) aren't completely *finished*, but are all useable MVP's.

-After I've wrapped up a few things with the `File` system, I'll be moving onto the `Graphics` system, and then onto `Audio`.
-After that, only the gameplay systems remain.
+The `Input` system is pretty much done, excepting mouse input.
+Up next is the `Graphics` system (finally), after which will be `Audio` and the gameplay helper systems, `ECS` and `StateManager`.

 ### Roadmap
 Progress towards an MVP Enterprise Engine can be tracked by the development status of its main systems, which